-- Take a ferry trip to nearby Island on the Seto Inland Sea
+- Take a ferry trip to a nearby Island on the Seto Inland Sea

-- Take the Iyonada Monogatari Sightseeing Train to Ozu and Yawatahama (Two round trips each Saturday and Sunday)
+- Take the Iyonada Monogatari Sightseeing Train to Ozu and Yawatahama and get a look at rural Japan up close (Two round trips each Saturday and Sunday)

-- There’s plenty of great dining options in the area north of Okaido Shopping Street
+- There are plenty of great dining options in the area north of Okaido Shopping Street

-- Explore the Ninomaru Garden which is set to the origonal floor plan of the old Samurai area
+- Explore the Ninomaru Garden which is set to the original floor plan of the old Samurai area

-- Set aside a few hours for a morning walk up to Mount Katsumiyama for a bird’s eye view of Shikoku’s largest city
+- Set aside a few hours for a morning walk up to Mount Katsumiyama to the castle which is the perfect place for a bird’s eye view of Shikoku’s largest city

 Access to Matsuyama